natenka/pyneng-book-en/docs/source/book/22_oop_basics/create_methods.rst

 In example above, first an instance of Switch class is created, then *hostname* and *model* variables are added to instance and then info() method is called.
 Method info() outputs information about switch using values that are stored in instance variables.

 Method call is different from the function call: we do not pass a link to an instance of Switch class.
-We don’t need that because we invoke method from instance itself.
+We don’t need that because we call method from instance itself.
 Another unclear thing - why we wrote *self* then?

 The point is that Python transforms such a call: